The simplest method for tracking Google Ad campaigns in Close CRM

 One of the dilemmas when you use other raw UTM capturing tools is that you end up with messy data, making it challenging to run accurate reports.

-For example, some of your Google Ads campaigns may be tagged with UTM_Source= Google.com (capital T), others with UTM_Source= google (lowercase, no domain), and others with UTM_Source= adwords.
+For example, imagine some of your Google Ads campaigns are tagged with UTM_Source= Google.com, others with UTM_Source= google, and others with UTM_Source= adwords.

-You won’t need to deal with this with Attributer because it can recognize inconsistencies like the possibility of capitalization and would appoint the leads to the correct channel regardless.
+You won’t need to deal with this with Attributer because it can recognize inconsistencies could appoint the leads to the correct channel regardless.

 4. Records landing page data

-Attributer capture the channel data, landing page (i.e., attributer.io/blog/capture-utm-parameters), and the landing page category (i.e., /blog).
+Attributer also captures the lead's landing page (i.e., attributer.io/blog/capture-utm-parameters), and the landing page category (i.e., /blog).

 Wrap up